 Keep a Laser-Like Focus

-When you’re not sure what to right, it’s easy to begin rambling.
+When you’re not sure what to write, it’s easy to begin rambling.
 Every paragraph should have a distinct topic, and once you’ve addressed that topic, there’s no need to revisit it.
 Otherwise, your paper will be repetitive, disorganized, and poorly argued.

 Cite Your Sources